 - What it it?
 The successor to the Honor View 20

 - When is it out?
-November 26 - but possibly only in China
+Now, but only in select countries

 - What will it cost?
-Less than most flagships
+Probably less than most flagships

 Honor View 30 release date and price